awslabs/amazon-documentdb-tools/migration/data-differ/README.md

                         Target collection name (required) --sample_size_percent SAMPLE_SIZE_PERCENT
-                        optional, if set only samples a percentage of the documents
+                        optional, if set only samples a percentage of the documents --sampling_timeout_ms SAMPLING_TIMEOUT_MS
+                        optional, override the timeout for returning a sample of documents when using the --sample_size_percent argument
 ```

 ## Example usage: